-Congratulations and a warm welcome to you if you are thinking about being married at The Town Church!
+Congratulations!
+A very warm welcome to you if you are thinking about being married at The Town Church!

 Whether you are so closely related to each other that the law does not permit you to marry.
 You will need to certify that this is not the case.